 After 2013, there are the penalties (“taxes” assessed by the IRS) for not enrolling in an US approved plan.

-Americans who are NOT residents of the USA, do NOT have to participate if you meet the requirements of being a resident of another country (or being outside the USA for 330 days or more per year).
+Americans who are NOT residents of the USA, do NOT have to participate if you meet the requirements of being a resident of another country (or if you are outside the USA for 330 days or more per year).
 You can find more details below on Exemptions to ACA and how to qualify as a Non-Resident US citizen at:

 Exemptions from the ACA requirements and IRS payments

 Under certain circumstances, you won’t have to make the individual responsibility payment.
 This is called an “exemption.”

 - You are outside the USA for more than 330 days that year, or

 - You’re uninsured for less than 3 months of the year, or

 - You have Medicare, Medicaid, or some VA coverages, or